theramiyer/blog/content/post/2026/why-i-distrust-politicians.md

 During the election season, the elders in my family—who are ardent supporters of the ruling party—kept telling me how great the government was.
 They pointed to social media feeds claiming India had achieved 'fuel security', asserting that unlike the rest of the world, we faced no shortages and were selling fuel at stable prices.
 The narrative was clear: the government had insulated us from the global energy crisis.

 Then came the elections.
-The party won in West Bengal, retained their power in Puducherry and Assam, and retained their vote share in Keralam.
+The party won in West Bengal, retained their administration in Puducherry and Assam, and retained their vote share in Keralam.
 And suddenly, in May, the script flipped.
 We are now told to carpool, to drive less, to conserve.

 Here is the uncomfortable truth: the situation isn't much worse now than it was in February.
 Yet, the urgency only emerged post-victory.
 It suggests a calculated delay.
 Had this message been delivered in February, the 'stupid people'—the voters—might have voted against the party.
 Instead, the government ran a campaign on a false sense of security, using taxpayer money to pay ransoms to international suppliers to ensure fuel delivery, simply to avoid political embarrassment.

 Once the votes were secured, the responsibility was transferred back to us. *We* pay the taxes. *We* tolerate the incompetence.
 And now, *we* are told to take responsibility for national interest and energy security.
-Is this your idea of democracy?
+Is this our idea of democracy?
 Where the *demo* does everything, and the *krati* (leadership) does nothing but claim credit?

 ## On Commute: The Carpooling Paradox

 Let's look at the specifics of the speech.
 Mr Modi promoted carpooling.
 In a culture where a car is a status symbol and urban India has become increasingly car-forward, the idea is theoretically sound.
-It addresses last-mile connectivity and reduces the dust of single-occupancy vehicles.
+It addresses last-mile connectivity and reduces exposure to the heat and pollution.

 But what is the legal reality on the ground?

 Not long ago, taxi and auto unions in Bengaluru sued carpooling services, arguing they threatened livelihoods.
 Bengaluru South MP, Tejasvi Surya, did chime in against the case, but the result was a stalemate.
 No policy change took place.
 The ambiguity remains.[^1]

 As a user of these services, I can tell you: people aren't opting for carpooling because the matching algorithms fail due to low adoption (people aren't using them because not enough people are using them).
 But why is adoption low?
 Because the legality is murky.
-The unions benefit from this ambiguity, but the average commuter?
+The unions benefit a bit from this ambiguity, but the average commuter?
 They just pick up their own vehicle.
 Ultimately, the only winners are the fuel stations—often owned by politicians or their aides.

 ## Public Transport: A Tale of Two Cities